Danusshkumar/Todo-List/README.md

 - Click on the `+` button to create a new task
 - Click on the checkbox to mark it as done and delete the same
 - Enjoy your todo list!

+## Demo

+ To see the live demo of this web application : https://danusshkumar-todo-list.onrender.com